FAQ

 • Who can I contact if I have more questions regarding ballast water?

-1. Approval of Ballast Water Management Systems: Federal Maritime and Hydrographic Agency (BSH), Department “Environmental Protection in Maritime Traffic” (S41), e-mail: Ballastwasser@bsh.de
+1. Approval of Ballast Water Management Systems: Federal Maritime and Hydrographic Agency (BSH), Section “Environmental Protection in Maritime Traffic” (S 15), e-mail: Ballastwasser@bsh.de

 2. Approval of Ballast Water Management Plans and issuance of certificates (IBWM Certificate): BG Verkehr / Ship Safety Division (Dienststelle Schiffssicherheit), e-mail: maschine@bg-verkehr.de, phone: +49 40 361 37-217.